MV10/mv10.github.io/_posts/2017-12-22-Hello-World.md

 ![going racing](/assets/2017/12-22/goneracing.jpg)

-Anyway, as I mentioned, this post is really a test for sorting out the templates and styles and other browser-mandated arcana, but since I'm making all this noise about code, here's some 8086 assembly to spice things up before we leave:
+Anyway, as I mentioned, this post is really a test for sorting out the templates and styles and other browser-mandated arcana, but since I'm making all this noise about code, here's some 8086 assembly to spice things up before we leave.

 ```nasm
 DATA SEGMENT